jromanowska/jromanowska/README.md

 ### Hi there 👋

 I :heart: data and R, I am a data analyst and bioinformatics expert at University of Bergen, Norway, and a co-founder of [R-Ladies Bergen](https://www.meetup.com/rladies-bergen/).
+From March 2024, I am an editor for [Journal of Open Source Software](https://joss.theoj.org/).

 Recently, I've also fallen in love with JuliaLang!

 Checkout [my official webpage](https://www.uib.no/en/persons/Julia.Romanowska).